 Install a processor and heat sink

 This task has instructions for installing an assembled processor and heat sink, known as a processor-heat-sink module (PHM), a processor, and a heat sink.
 All of these tasks require a long-shank, Torx T30 screwdriver with a minimum shank length of 105 mm (4.1 inches).

-Each processor socket must always contain a PHM or a cover and heat sink baffle.
+Each processor socket must always contain a cover or a PHM.
 When removing or installing a PHM, protect empty processor sockets with a cover.

 Do not touch the processor socket or processor contacts.
 Processor-socket contacts are very fragile and easily damaged.
 Contaminants on the processor contacts, such as oil from your skin, can cause connection failures.

 Remove and install only one PHM at a time.
 If the system board supports multiple processors, install the PHMs starting with the first processor socket.

 Do not allow the thermal grease on the processor or heat sink to come in contact with anything.
 Contact with any surface can compromise the thermal grease, rendering it ineffective.
 Thermal grease can damage components, such as electrical connectors in the processor socket.
 Do not remove the grease cover from a heat sink until you are instructed to do so.

 To ensure the best performance, check the manufacturing date on the new heat sink and make sure it does not exceed 2 years.
 Otherwise, wipe off the existing thermal grease and apply the new grease onto it for optimal thermal performance.